020 7404 9390

 Most people are aware that they should ensure they have a valid Will in place, but few consider what would happen in a situation where they were unable to manage their own affairs in relation to financial and medical decisions.
 This is where a power of attorney is required and in the eventuality that a person loses mental capacity to make such decisions, their wishes can be protected using a power of attorney.

-This is used to enable the attorney to deal with financial decisions on behalf of the donor, for example:
+If a finanial LPA is created, the attorney can make all financial decisions on behalf of the donor, including:

 • The sale and purchase of property